XewiL/School-Projects/readme.md

   - HTML5, CSS, JavaScript, jQuery, Django, Python
 - Data Structures and Algorithms / Tietorakenteet ja algoritmit, 5 credits
   - Three bigger projects with C++ (STL-containers and algorithms)
+  - Topics:
+    - More on algorithms and data structures in general.
+Terminology, notations, pseudocode.
+Decrease and conquer design principles.
+    - From pseudocode to real implementation.
+Insertion sort.
+Recursion.
+Quicksort.
+Merge sort.
+    - Asymptotic notation.
+Finding out and expressing the performance of algorithms.
+Comparing the performance of algorithms
+    - Theta, Big-O and Omega notations and calculating them for an algorithm.
+    - Randomization.
+Finding the nth ordered element.
+Using and selecting data structures and algorithms provided by the programming language (C++) or libraries.
+    - Associative data structures.
+C++ data structures and indirection (iterators, pointers, indices yms.).
+Invalidation of iterators, pointers, and indices.
+    - Discussion about hw1 programming exercise.
+STL algorithm library.
+Trees and binary trees.
+    - Heap.
+Transform and conquer.
+Heap sort.
+Priority queue.
+Other sorting algorithms.
+    - Hash tables, Binary search trees.
+    - Graphs: Implementing graphs, Graph searches (breadth-first, depth-first).
+    - Weighted graphs, Finding the most lightweight path.
+    - Balanced binary search trees and red-black trees.

 - Introduction to Databases / Johdatus tietokantoihin, 5 credits
   - SQL
 - Concurrency / Rinnakkaisuus, 5 credits